Federal Funding Academy (In-Person)

 In-Person Venue Information

-FTLF has negotiated a discount rate of $99 per night ($199 for reservations on Friday, August 18).
-Once you have completed the registration process, a reservation link will be sent to you.
-The discounted rate expires Tuesday, July 25, 2023.
-FTLF cannot guarantee the availability of a hotel room after the July 25 cut-off date or after the specially rated FTLF block has been filled.
+FTLF has negotiated a discount rate of $239 per night.
+You can make your reservations by clicking here or contacting the hotel directly at 1.888.627.8180.
+The discounted rate expires Friday, March 3.
+FTLF cannot guarantee the availability of a hotel room after the March 3 cut-off date or after the specially rated FTLF block has been filled.

 Our guests receive the following added perks: